Kyokushūzan Noboru: Retirement from sumo

 In November 2006, he suddenly announced his retirement two days into the Kyushu tournament.
 At the time this was thought to be because of a heart problem.
 A ceremony in his honour was held in Ulaanbaatar at the end of 2006, attended by then Mongolian Prime Minister.
 Kyokushūzan's danpatsu-shiki, the official retirement ceremony where the retired rikishi's topknot is cut off, was reportedly going to be held in Mongolia, but eventually took place at the Ryōgoku Kokugikan in Tokyo on June 2, 2007.
 Soon after the ceremony, on June 4, 2007, Kyokushūzan released a memorial photobook.

 It subsequently emerged that Kyokushūzan was the victim of an attempted extortion by gangsters, linked to the Sumiyoshi-kai crime syndicate.
 The gangsters were all arrested, and Kyokushūzan told police that this incident was one reason for his retirement.

 He moved into Mongolian politics and in June 2008 was elected to the Mongolian parliament on the opposition Democratic Party ticket.
 In the 2012 Parliamentary elections, he ran in his native Khovd Province but was not elected.
 He worked as an advisor on Japan to the Prime Minister of Mongolia Chimediin Saikhanbileg from 2013.
 He ran for the Democratic Party again in the 2020 Parliamentary elections but was once more unsuccessful.

 During his active career and since his retirement Kyokushūzan has been an active recruiter of Mongolian sumo wrestlers to enter professional sumo, using his connections to help fellow Mongolians interested in joining sumo to find a stable looking to recruit a foreign wrestler.
 In this regard, he was instrumental in starting the careers of younger sumo wrestlers such as Hakuhō, Tamawashi and Mōkonami.
 He estimates he has recruited around 25 Mongolians for professional sumo over the years.
+After returning to Mongolia he established the "Kyokushu Beya Sports Center", including the country's first sumo training school, and served as president of the Mongolian Sumo Federation.

+He has since transitioned to a career in business, owning the 15-story "Kyokushu Tower", engaging in trade and car dealership, investing in housing.
+With his help, his mother became the owner of a supermarket employing 50 people.